History of women in the United Kingdom: Political and sexual roles

 The 1960s saw dramatic shifts in sexual attitudes and values, led by youth.
 It was a worldwide phenomenon, in which British rock musicians especially The Beatles played an international role.
 The generations divided sharply regarding the new sexual freedom demanded by youth who listened to bands like The Rolling Stones.

 Sexual morals changed.
 One notable event was the publication of D. H. Lawrence's Lady Chatterley's Lover by Penguin Books in 1960.
 Although first printed in 1928, the release in 1960 of an inexpensive mass-market paperback version prompted a court case.
 The prosecuting council's question, "Would you want your wife or servants to read this book?" highlighted how far society had changed, and how little some people had noticed.
 The book was seen as one of the first events in a general relaxation of sexual attitudes.
 Other elements of the sexual revolution included the development of The Pill, Mary Quant's miniskirt and the 1967 legalisation of homosexuality.
-There was a rise in the incidence of divorce and abortion, and a resurgence of the women's liberation movement, whose campaigning helped secure the Equal Pay Act and the Sex Discrimination Act in 1975.
+There was a rise in the incidence of divorce and abortion, and a resurgence of the women's liberation movement, whose campaigning helped secure the Equal Pay Act 1970 and the Sex Discrimination Act 1975.
 The Irish Catholics, traditionally the most puritanical of the ethno-religious groups, eased up a little, especially as the membership disregarded the bishops teaching that contraception was sinful.

 21st century

-From 2007 to 2015, Harriet Harman was Deputy Leader of the Labour Party, the UK's current opposition party.
+From 2007 to 2015, Harriet Harman was Deputy Leader of the Labour Party, the UK's current party in government.
 Traditionally, being Deputy Leader has ensured the cabinet role of Deputy Prime Minister.
 However, Gordon Brown announced that he would not have a Deputy Prime Minister, much to the consternation of feminists, particularly with suggestions that privately Brown considered Jack Straw to be de facto deputy prime minister and thus bypassing Harman.
 With Harman's cabinet post of Leader of the House of Commons, Brown allowed her to chair Prime Minister's Questions when he was out of the country.
 Harman also held the post Minister for Women and Equality.
 In April 2012 after being sexually harassed on London public transport English journalist Laura Bates founded the Everyday Sexism Project, a website which documents everyday examples of sexism experienced by contributors from around the world.
 The site quickly became successful and a book compilation of submissions from the project was published in 2014.
 In 2013, the first oral history archive of the United Kingdom women's liberation movement (titled Sisterhood and After) was launched by the British Library.

+Across all occupations, men are still paid more than women, but the gap has steadily narrowed.
+In 2024, women were paid 91p for every £1 a man earns; the gap is highest in the public sector.
+In 2025, women doctors in the UK for the first time outnumber men in the 330,000-strong medical workforce, according to the General Medical Council (GMC).